Gloster Meteor: Post-war

 As improved jet fighters emerged, Gloster decided to modernise the F.4 while retaining as much of the manufacturing tooling as possible.
 The result was the definitive production model, the Meteor F.8 (G-41-K), serving as a major RAF fighter until the introduction of the Hawker Hunter and the Supermarine Swift.
 The first prototype F.8 was a modified F.4, followed by a true prototype, VT150, that flew on 12 October 1948 at Moreton Valence.
 Flight testing of the F.8 prototype led to the discovery of an aerodynamic problem: after ammunition was expended, the aircraft became tail-heavy and unstable around the pitch axis due to the weight of fuel in fuselage tanks no longer being balanced by the ammunition.
 Gloster solved the problem by substituting the tail of the abortive G 42 single-engined jet fighter.
 The F.8 and other production variants successfully used the new tail design, giving the later Meteors a distinctive appearance, with taller straighter edges compared with the rounded tail of the F.4s and earlier marks.

 The F.8 also featured a fuselage stretch of 76 cm, intended to shift the aircraft's centre of gravity and also eliminate the use of ballast formerly necessary in earlier marks due to the subsequent elimination from the design of two of the originally designed six installed cannon.
 The F.8 incorporated uprated engines, Derwent 8s, with 3600 lbf thrust each combined with structural strengthening, a Martin Baker ejection seat and a "blown" teardrop cockpit canopy that provided improved pilot visibility.

 Between 1950 and 1955, the Meteor F.8 was the mainstay of RAF Fighter Command, and served with distinction in combat in Korea with the RAAF as well as operating with many air forces worldwide, although it was clear that the original design was obsolete compared with contemporary swept-wing fighters such as the North American F-86 Sabre and the Soviet MiG-15.
+The last Meteor F.8 left RAF frontline squadrons in 1957.
+Several F.8 were used for target towing or as aggressor until 1970.

 Initial deliveries of the F.8 to the RAF were in August 1949, with the first squadron receiving its fighters in late 1950.
 Like the F.4, there were strong export sales of the F.8.
 Belgium ordered 240 aircraft, the majority assembled in The Netherlands by Fokker.
 The Netherlands had 160 F.8s, equipping seven squadrons until 1955.
 Denmark had 20, ordered in 1951, the last F.8s in front-line service in Europe.
 The RAAF ordered 94 F.8s, which served in the Korean War.
 Despite arms embargoes, both Syria and Egypt received F.8s from 1952, as did Israel, each using their Meteors during the Suez Crisis.
 Brazil ordered 60 new Meteor F.8s and 10 T.7 trainers in October 1952, paying with 15,000 tons of raw cotton.